 Females are supposed to fly upstream to lay their eggs to compensate for the downstream drifting of eggs and hatching nymphs.
-If the PMD's did this, I thought I would walk tore to minit in one in finite to the big, bushy tree.
+If the PMD's did this, I thought I would walk downstream, try to pick up one in flight and follow her back up to the big, bushy tree.
 I walked a half mile on the creek, but never found a spinner moving upstream.